-The Vienna Film Prize, an award sponsored by the City of Vienna and presented as part of the Viennale, is given to a current Austrian feature film that was screened in the past year.
-The endowment of this prize consists of a monetary amount provided by the City's Department of Culture, as well as monetary contributions from ARRI Rental and Hotel The Harmonie Vienna.
-Furthermore, THE GRAND POST enriches the Vienna Film Award with generous donations in kind.
-Two prizes are awarded at the Vienna Film Prize: the prize for the best Austrian film and the Special Jury Prize.
-Each of the two awards is endowed with monetary donations and non-cash assets.
+The Vienna Film Award, an award sponsored by the City of Vienna and presented during the Viennale, is given to a current Austrian feature film that has been screened in the past year.
+The endowment of this award consists of a monetary amount provided by the City's Department of Culture, monetary support from The Harmonie Vienna Hotel, and generous non-cash prizes donated by JACQUES LEMANS.
+In addition to the awaard for the best Austrian film, the Vienna Film Award also awards the Special Jury Award.
+Each of the two awards is endowed with cash donations and non-cash assets.

 Best Austrian Film: